#Iran, in, ou, we, 2022

 Video- performance (Installation), color, sound, 2020, (0.09.16)

-Bloodshed is a reaction to the violence and massacre of the Iranian people in November 2019 in several cities of the country during protests against rising fuel prices, corruption and inequality.
-This protest by Iranians, which began on 15 November 2019 and will extend until 16 July 2020, is known as “Bloody November.”
-According to the Iran Human Rights Center and Reuters, the state has killed at least 1,500 people in the streets and taken more than 7,000 into custody as they peacefully demonstrated their discontent and desire for a regime change.
-This video-performance represents my feeling of being drowned in the blood of this barbarity against the Iranian population far from the world’s gaze, when the media does not cover these events and the international political powers do not condemn them due to lack of diplomatic interest.
+Bloodshed is a response to the violence and massacre of the Iranian people in November 2019 in several cities of the country during protests against the increase in gasoline prices, corruption, and inequality.
+According to the Iran Human Rights Center and Reuters, the state killed at least 1500 people in the streets and arrested over 7000 peaceful demonstrators who expressed their dissatisfaction and desire for a regime change.
+This video-performance represents my feeling of being drowned in the blood of this barbarity committed against the Iranian population, away from the world’s attention, while international political powers fail to condemn them due to a lack of diplomatic interest.
+The video overlays images of the performance where I struggle in a bath of blood with those of the protests and massacres of Iranians in the streets of the country, filmed by the protesters themselves, as the presence of all national and international journalists was forbidden.
+The voiceover is that of a journalist from France 24.

 This work is a reaction to the violence that humanity is undergoing and the difficulties of healing after painful experiences.
 Since Iran’s New Year, on 21 March 2019, heavy rains have hit several regions, causing unprecedented flooding in more than 100 cities and villages, amplified by the disastrous management of infrastructure and waterways in recent years.
 President Rohani, in a complete negation of the problem, shows the gap between the suffering of the people and the politics in charge, by irresponsibly stating that “rain is a gift from god, that he will compensate those who have lost everything”.
 The population is completely left on their own.
 To show this, I integrate the archive images into the video of my performance to show the suffering of the Iranians, trapped, wounded by these events and alone in front of their distress.